 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Gastrointestinal side effects (such as abdominal pain, diarrhea, constipation, flatulence, nausea), muscle pain, headache, and dizziness are the most common side effects reported.
+- Gastrointestinal side effects (such as abdominal pain, diarrhea, constipation, flatulence, nausea), muscle pain, headache, and dizziness.

 - Lovastatin, like other statins, may affect liver function, manifesting as changes in liver function tests (more than three times the upper limit of normal) or jaundice requiring dosage reduction or discontinuation.

 - Rarely, severe muscle pain and rhabdomyolysis (a breakdown in muscle tissue) have been reported.
-Risk is greater in people taking more than 30mg lovastatin per day, older than 65, taking certain medications (for example cyclosporine, itraconazole, HIV antivirals, grapefruit juice), who drink more than two alcoholic drinks per day, or low body weight or with certain medical conditions such as hypothyroidism, diabetes, kidney or liver disease.
+Risk is greater in people taking more than 30mg lovastatin per day, older than 65, taking certain medications (for example cyclosporine, itraconazole, HIV antivirals, grapefruit juice), who drink more than two alcoholic drinks per day, or who have a low body weight or with certain medical conditions such as hypothyroidism, diabetes, kidney or liver disease.

-- Rarely, has been associated with memory loss, forgetfulness, amnesia, memory impairment, and confusion.
+- Rarely, lovastatin has been associated with memory loss, forgetfulness, amnesia, memory impairment, and confusion.
 These symptoms typically resolve with discontinuation.

 - Grapefruit juice may enhance the effects and the side effects of lovastatin.

 - High dosages of lovastatin are not recommended for people with kidney disease.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Take lovastatin with the evening meal.
 Do not take with grapefruit juice or grapefruit products.